MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 The Windows UI Library (WinUI) is the modern native user interface (UX) framework for both Windows desktop and UWP applications.
 [Windows UI Library (WinUI)](/windows/apps/winui/).

 #### WinUI 2
 Windows UI Library (WinUI) 2 is tightly integrated with Windows 10 and later SDKs and provides official native Windows UI controls and other user interface elements for UWP applications (and desktop applications using XAML Islands).
+See [Windows UI Library (WinUI) 2](/windows/apps/winui/winui2/).

 #### WinUI 3
 The latest and recommended UI framework for Windows desktop apps.
 This framework is made available through the Windows App SDK, and has been decoupled from the Windows operating system.
 WinUI 3 uses Fluent Design to provide a native UX framework for Windows desktop apps.
 It will feel very familiar if you've worked with WinUI 2.
+See [Windows UI Library (WinUI) 3](/windows/apps/winui/winui3/).

 #### Windows Presentation Foundation (WPF)
 A UI framework for building Windows desktop applications.
 WPF applications are based on a vector graphics architecture.
 This enables applications to look great on high DPI monitors, as they can be infinitely scaled.
+See [What is Windows Presentation Foundation (WPF)?](/visualstudio/designers/getting-started-with-wpf?view=vs-2022).

 #### XAML Islands
 XAML Islands lets you host WinRT XAML controls in non-UWP desktop (Win32, WinForms, WPF) apps starting in Windows 10, version 1903.
 [Host WinRT XAML controls in desktop apps (XAML Islands)](/windows/apps/desktop/modernize/xaml-islands).